professai/vectormorph/README.md

 ## 🤔 What is this?

-A hypervector database that allows LLMs to efficiently search multiple loaded documents.
+A vector database that allows LLMs to efficiently search multiple loaded documents.